m-expunged/guacamole-sharp/README.md

 # guacamole-sharp

-> ⚠️ Previous working version of guacamole-sharp docker image is now avaible under the "1.0.0" tag.
-The new version "2.1.0" is still being tested.

 guacamole-sharp is a C# replacement of the Apache Guacamole server-side Java servlet.
 It is intended for customizable integration of Apache Guacamole into existing frontend projects with their own user and connection management.